Electric smokers provide great food without all the work charcoal or pellet smokers need.

 You don’t have to check an electric smoker all the time.
 You can turn it on, wait until it warms up, place the food inside, and go about your business.

-Compared to charcoal or a pellet smoker, electric ones are much easier to use and cleaner to operate.
+Compared to charcoal or a pellet smoker, electric smokers are much easier to use and cleaner to operate.
 They usually come in cast iron or stainless steel versions.

 You can find different versions of electric smokers — different cooking area sizes, various temperature control options, double doors, warming and smoking racks, and other accouterments such as a one-touch power button, automated preheating, and more.